-Adding 1 teaspoon of magnesium sulphate in 5 gallon of water will roughly increase the magnesium ion levels by about 50ppm and the sulphate levels by about 210ppm.
+Adding 1 teaspoon of magnesium sulphate in 5 gallons of water will roughly increase the magnesium ion levels by about 50ppm and the sulphate levels by about 210ppm.